Locals and visitors reminded Mt Ruapehu 'is the boss'

 "We do live in a special place, but it does have its slight downside in that it could, at any time, tell us who's the boss."

 And the boss it is.
-As Cameron chats under blue skies, Mount Ruapehu seems to be demanding that all the clouds encircle it.
+As Cameron chats under blue skies, Mt Ruapehu seems to be demanding that all the clouds encircle it.

 Cameron said Ruapehu Civil Defence officials spent part of the week working on a plan for a possible eruption.